regina-normal/regina/packaging/readmes/README-debian-sid.txt

 Regina for Debian:  Sid (Unstable)
 ----------------------------------

-Debian packages for Regina are not distributed from the SourceForge site.

-Instead, users of Sid (the Debian unstable release) may obtain packages from the usual Debian servers.
-Debian Sid always ships with the latest version of Regina, which means that you can install Regina just like you would any other package:
+If you run Sid (the Debian unstable release), you can install Regina from the usual Debian servers like any other package:

   example$ aptitude install regina-normal

-Regina is split into several packages for Debian.
-To start with you will probably just want the "regina-normal" package.
-If you are doing Python scripting and/or compiling Regina's mathematical core into your own code, you may want the "regina-normal-dev" and "regina-normal-doc" packages also.
-The "regina-normal-mpi" package is available for users running long census calculations on clusters.

-Please note that new versions of Regina might not appear on the Debian servers until a few days after their release.
+Sid always ships with the latest version of Regina (though it may take a day or two for new versions to appear on your Debian mirror).

+If you are a C++ programmer and you wish to build Regina into your own projects, you will also want the package "regina-normal-dev".

+If you want the MPI-enabled utilities for use on high-performance clusters, you will want the package "regina-normal-mpi".

 ------------------------------------

-Ben Burton <bab@debian.org>, Sat, 16 May 2009 14:36:16 +1000
+Ben Burton <bab@debian.org>, Sun, 11 Sep 2011 09:08:56 +1000